actris-cloudnet/cloudnetpy/docs/source/model-evaluation/overview.rst

 Output L3 products
 ==================

-The L3 file holds, for one model run and product, the model's own field and the downsampled observations on both grids.
+The L3 file holds the model's own fields and the downsampled observations on the model's grid.
 For cloud fraction:

 ================================  ================================================
 Variable                          Description